Types of Company Formation in India

 Public Limited Company

-A public limited company must have a minimum of 7 members & maximum there is no limit in terms of members.
+public limited company must have a minimum of 7 members & maximum there is no limit in terms of members.
 Shares can be freely transferable.
 In terms of directors, there are minimum 3 directors & maximum of 15 directors.

 One Person Company

-One person Company is a solely owned company that has only 1 shareholder& maximum of 15 directors.
+One Person Company is a solely owned company that has only 1 shareholder& maximum of 15 directors.
 In terms of members, there is 1 member.
 It is the newly introduced concept in the Companies Act,2013

 Limited By Shares